xlucn/xdg-xmenu/README.md

 `xdg-xmenu` is a small shell script to generate xdg desktop menu file for [xmenu](https://github.com/phillbush/xmenu), a simple x11 menu utility.

+This script is only a toy project and I have not tested it outside of my own machine, so bugs are expected and feel free to report them here.

 ## Requirement

 The script will look for icons according to [freedesktop specification](https://specifications.freedesktop.org).
 If the icons found are svg images, which is very possible, you will need any one of the following convert tools (sorted by priority):